-- In Clan of the Cave Bear the Clan use slings for hunting small game - rabbits and such - but it's considered bush league stuff.
+- In Clan of the Cave Bear, Ayla's Clan use slings for hunting small game — rabbits and such — but it's considered bush league stuff.
 "Real" hunters hunt in groups using spears to kill big game.
 A boy might use a sling, but once one has hunted using a spear he becomes a man.
-(Females can't use slings or spears though.
+Ayla finds a forgotten sling and secretly practices with it until she is good enough to protect the tribe from a rampaging animal.
+She even somehow (in total defiance of how slings actually work) invents a way to accurately fire two stones from a sling at the same time.
+The men of her tribe, one who broke a spear she had cursed as a child with a female's touch, aren't too happy and this is one of the reasons she is banished from the tribe during winter, while pregnant.
+(Females can't use slings or spears.
 Ayla has to get special dispensation from the old gods in order to be allowed to use one after she's already taught herself how and can wield it better than any male in the Clan, using a talisman that makes her a little bit male.)

 - Roger Zelazny's This Immortal aka And Call Me Conrad.
 The titular hero is forced to use a sling in a duel.
 Being unfamiliar with the weapon he has to practice all night before the duel the next day.
 By the time of the duel he's hit or miss, but due to his strength what he does hit gets destroyed.
 This example plays "multiple swings before release" straight.